VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 ---------------------------

 In order to improve the scalability of the platform unneeded device state publishes for a device can be turned off.
-All of the following setting are optional and default to `True`.
+All of the following setting are optional and will override the value set in the main master driver configuration.

     - **publish_depth_first_all** - Enable "depth first" publish of all points to a single topic.
     - **publish_breadth_first_all** - Enable "breadth first" publish of all points to a single topic.